JWST/MIRI-MRS view of the metal-poor galaxy CGCG 007-025: the spatial location of PAHs and very highly ionized gas: Data

 \section{Data}

 This letter presents the JWST MIRI/MRS data of CGCG~007-025.
 The main starbursting region of the galaxy was observed as part of the Cycle~2 JWST program GO~4278 (PI: Mingozzi).
 Figure \ref{fig:cgcgpresentation} shows the MIRI/MRS field of view (FoV) coverage superimposed on the Subaru/HSC $giy$ color image.
 The data were reduced using the JWST data reduction pipeline version~\textit{1.17.1.dev} with the CRDS~1338 context (see Appendix \ref{sec:appendixData} for more details).
-The final data products were the 12 sub-channel cubes with the default spatial and spectral sampling.
+The final data products were the 12 sub-channel cubes with the default spatial and spectral sampling, whose astrometry matches with HST/WFC3 F814W filter.
 The data show a PSF-like structure (see inset of Figure \ref{fig:cgcgpresentation}), which causes fringe patterns to vary systematically across the PSF and requires further corrections \citep[see][for a full description of the mitigation process we applied]{mingozzi2025ApJ...985..253M}.